 Perhaps these many benefits of breastfeeding encouraged lawmakers to pass the Affordable Care Act (ACA) in 2010 and thereby amend certain provisions of the Fair Labor Standards Act (FLSA).
 Now mothers who wish to breastfeed at work may be entitled to certain legal protections.
-The Pearce Law Firm can help ensure your legal rights are protected.
+The Pearce Law Firm is a leading employment discrimination law firm can help ensure your legal rights are protected.

 What Amendments Were Made to the FLSA?